SamBailey6194/pointless_impressions/docs/markdowns/USERSTORYBACKLOG.md

 ---

-## US005: Pay Securely with Stripe
+## US005: Pay Securely with Square
 **Description:**
 As a customer,
-I want to pay securely online using Stripe,
+I want to pay securely online using Square,
 so that my payment details are protected.

 **Acceptance Criteria:**